Internal Medicine Residency – Norton

 Curriculum

-The program features a traditional IM track and emphasis may be tailored for individual residents depending upon their future practice area of interest.
-The resident may choose the most popular focus as a hospitalist, traditional practice or out-patient practice in internal medicine.
+This program features a traditional Internal Medicine track, and emphasis may be tailored for individual residents depending upon their future practice area of interest.
+You have the choice between focusing as a hospitalist, traditional practice or out-patient practice in internal medicine.

 Core rotations are completed at Norton Community Hospital, with subspecialty rotations available with affiliates in Northeast Tennessee.